 '''

-diskIODevice

-diskIOEntry -2.diskIODevice
+hrSystem

+host.hrSystem

+mib-2.host.hrSystem

+host

+mib-2.host

 '''

 When the SNMP Walk is performed, the MIB files on your Nagios XI server are searched for the requested object.
 When it finds that object it will then execute the SNMP Walk.
 As you can imagine, using an object like host may exist in different MIB files and you might not get the desired results.
-Whereas diskIOEntry -2.diskIODevice is more specific and likely to query the correct objects.
+Whereas mib-2.host is more specific and likely to query the correct objects